obverter/obverter-web/_posts/2022-07-10-heavy-hitters.md

 **How good is this team?**

 ---

 ## WAR — What is it good for?
-Absolutely Everything.
+Absolutely Everything

 When you start any sort of comparative analysis between baseball players, the good news is that you've got about a zillion ways to see how they measure up.
 Some of these are super simple.